tristanlukens/dots/.config/zsh/README.md

 - [ ] check if order in zshrc doesn't make for bugs
 - [ ] add completions for some functions (including ga and gc)
 - [ ] zsh-autosuggestions
-- [ ] show hidden files in fzf (or write a seperate function with that in mind)
+- [x] show hidden files in fzf (or write a seperate function with that in mind)
-- [ ] show hidden files with tab completions
+- [x] show hidden files with tab completions
+- [ ] fix zsh prompt git branch -> use builtin zsh function